Exchanging contracts and settlement

 Settlement is the process of paying the remaining sale price and becoming the legal owner of a home.
 At settlement, your lender will disburse funds for your home loan and you'll receive the keys to your home.

-You'll need to have budgeted and have money to cover settlement, including:
+You'll need to have money to cover settlement, including:

 - legal costs